 Recent respective form guides

 Huddersfield have lost just once in their last six home games, winning four and drawing the other one.
-A total of nine goals have been scored by the Terriers in those matches, with just five conceded.
-Carlisle meanwhile have an average recent record on the road, with two wins, two draws, and two defeats in their last six games away from Brunton Park.
-The Cumbrians have a narrow positive goal difference over these matches, with nine goals for and seven against.
+A total of eight goals have been scored by the Terriers in those games, with four conceded.

 FootyMad's prediction ...

 FootyMad see this game edging towards a narrow win for the Terriers, as the Cumbrians have been none too clever on the road in recent matches......
 Home win